Cancun vs Tulum: Which One Is Better for a Mexican Vacation?

 Fiesta Americana Condesa Cancun

 Fiesta Americana Condesa Cancun is a great choice for families.
-Besides the kids-friendly facilities, the hotel sits on a beautiful beach with easy access to the water.
+Besides the kid-friendly facilities, the hotel sits on a beautiful beach with easy access to the water.

 Adults will love the Fiesta Americana SPA.

-If you are traveling on a tight budget, Sina Suites, Grand City Hotel, and Hostel Ka’Beh are all good budget options as well.
+If you are traveling on a tight budget, Sina Suites, Grand City Hotel, and Hostel Ka’Beh are all good options.

 Best Hotels and Resorts in Tulum